Yelp/nrtsearch/docs/server_configuration.rst

      - []

    * - pluginSearchPath
-     - str
+     - str or list
      - Search paths for plugins.
-These paths are separated by the system path separator character (; on Windows, : on Mac and Unix).
-The server will try to find the first directory in the search path matching a given plugin.
+This can either be a single string or a list of strings.
+The server will try to find the first directory in the search path containing a given plugin.
      - plugins

-   * - publishJvmMetrics
-     - bool
-     - If enabled, registers JVM metrics with prometheus.
-     - true

    * - useKeepAliveForReplication
      - bool